forcedotcom/LightningTestingService/developer-workflow.md

 The unmanaged package includes LTS infrastructure, including a test runner app, and some example tests.
 Once the package is installed in your org, you can run the example tests by going to the following URL:
 <code><em>yourInstance</em>/c/Tests.app</code>

-When you run tests manually in a browser, you're using only the pieces of LTS provided in the package.
+When you run tests manually in a browser, you’re using only the pieces of LTS provided in the package.

 ![Metadata visualization and runtime flowchart](doc-resources/metadata-visualization-and-runtime-flowchart.png)

-For more sophisticated development processes, use the LTS commands, included with the salesforcedx CLI plugin.
-It allows you to integrate the LTS into your automated testing, continuous integration, and other source-based development processes.
+For more sophisticated development processes, use the LTS commands included with the salesforcedx CLI plugin.
+The Salesforce CLI allows you to integrate the LTS into your automated testing, continuous integration, and other source-based development processes.

 The command line tool automates running your test suites.
 It opens the same URL you can open manually, and uses WebDriver to observe the test suite as it runs.
 Then it parses and packages the results for use in command line-based development processes.

 ## Common Tasks and Workflows

 Many of the tasks presented here are common to all Salesforce DX workflows.
-They're presented here because they're commonly used when you're writing tests, too.
+They’re presented here because they’re commonly used when you’re writing tests, too.
 For more details, be sure to read the Salesforce DX documentation.

 ### Prerequisites

-Make sure you've installed the LTS unmanaged package and updated to the latest salesforcedx CLI plugin for Salesforce DX, as described in [the project introduction](./README.md).
+Make sure you’ve installed the LTS unmanaged package and updated to the latest salesforcedx CLI plugin for Salesforce DX, as described in [the project introduction](./README.md).

 ### Create a Scratch Org

-It's usually best to perform automated testing in a clean org, created with consistent settings.
+It’s usually best to perform automated testing in a clean org, created with consistent settings.

   1. Customize your scratch org default settings using a [scratch org configuration file](config/workspace-scratch-def.json).
 You can use this to specify a company name, email address, and so on.